Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 Where any of your data is required for such a purpose, we will take all reasonable steps to ensure that your data will be handled safely, securely, and in accordance with your rights, our obligations, and the obligations of the third party under GDPR and the law.
 However, no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 We cannot ensure or warrant the security of any information you transmit to us, and you do so at your own risk

 You can ask us not to use your data for marketing.
-You can do this by ticking the relevant boxes on our forms, or by contacting us at any time at [email protected].
+You can do this by contacting us at any time at email@example.com.

 Under the GDPR, you have the right to: